ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

 Save the file and run this command in terminal to plot:
 `> gnuplot -e "set terminal png size 1920,1080" gnuplot_ds_ic50.in > ds_ic50.png`

 Is there any correlation between the ds of the selected interaction and the ligand IC50?
+Take note.

 ## The Full Distance Script